 The angel of these two verses is endowed with divine qualities.
 His face and legs beam with radiance and a rainbow is arched above his head similar to Ezekiel’s vision of the Lord in Ezekiel 1:27-28.
 Interestingly, a rainbow also arches over the throne of the Lord according to Revelation 4:3.
 This being is also robed in a cloud resembling the God of Israel in Exodus 19:9 and Ezekiel 10:4.
 This cloud is the Glory Cloud.
 The Glory Cloud is the cloud that marks the presence of God.
 It is amidst this cloud that the Lord is said to come on the clouds in judgment in the Bible (Revelation 1:7).
 Furthermore, this angel’s legs “were like fiery pillars” similar to the way Jesus’ feet are pictured in Revelation 1:15.
 According to v.
 1, this angel has a face “like the sun.”
 This same expression is used to describe the appearance of Christ in Revelation 1:16.
 Then in v.
 3 this angel “gave a loud shout like the roar of a lion” implicitly pointing to Revelation 5:5 where Jesus is called “the Lion of the tribe of Judah.”
 The shout of this angel which is like the roar of a lion also appears to imply divinity in light of Amos 3:8: “The lion has roared—who will not fear?
 The Sovereign Lord has spoken—who can but prophesy?”1 Holding the scroll opened by the Jesus in Revelation 5:5, this angel is Christ.

-Despite the highly suggestive evidence cited above, many commentators shy away from claiming that the angel in the opening verses of Revelation 10 is Jesus even though Jesus is identified as a lamb in Revelation 5:8, a lion in Revelation 5:5, the son of man in Daniel 7:13, and a shepherd in John 10:11-18.
+Despite the highly suggestive evidence cited above, many commentators shy away from claiming that the angel in the opening verses of Revelation 10 is Jesus even though Jesus is identified as a lamb in Revelation 5:8, a lion in Revelation 5:5, the son of man in Daniel 7:13, a vine in John 15:5, and a shepherd in John 10:11-18.
 Given all the diverse ways in which Jesus is symbolized in the Bible on what grounds are we to assume that Jesus may never be depicted as an angel?2 The fact that Jesus could be a lamb and a lion does not mean that He is literally a lamb or a lion, thus the fact that Revelation 10:1-2 depicts the Son of God as an angel also does not necessarily mean that He is literally an angel as many commentators fear.
 Furthermore, it should also be noted that Revelation 10:1-2 is not the only time Jesus is depicted as an angel, let us not forget that the preincarnate Christ is often called “the angel of the Lord” throughout the Old Testament just as He is also often called “the Son of Man” in both the Old and New Testaments.
 There are several examples throughout the Bible in which the supreme deity is called an angel (Genesis 32:24-32, Hosea 12:3-4, Exodus 3:2-6, Acts 7:30, Exodus 14:19-24, Acts 7:38).3 As will be explained in detail in the commentary on Revelation 11, it is important that this angel be correctly identified because the way in which this being is described provides an important clue as to the identity of the two witnesses in the following chapter.

 Revelation 10:2 Commentary: The Little Scroll of v.
 3 is the Same Scroll Opened by The Lamb in Revelation 5-6.
 It is said to be “Little” in this Verse Because Christ is No Longer a Lamb as He was When He First Opened the Scroll But is Now a Giant with One Foot on the Earth and One on the Sea.